-Identifying those customers who just love your brand and want to talk about it needs to be part of your overall marketing strategy, and social listening will help you do just that.
+Identifying those customers who are your brand advocate and want to talk about it needs to be part of your overall marketing strategy, and social listening will help you do just that.
 To find brand advocates and influencers, you can start with the people who share your content on social media.
 This might be people reposting one of your blogs, retweeting you, or sharing your customer service updates.

 2. Gather A Community

 Your social media channels can be the hub of all your potential customers in the internet world.
-Using the power of social listening, you can see what people are talking about how and where they’re having those conversations.
+Using the power of social listening, you can see what people are talking about and how and where they’re having those conversations.
 With that knowledge, you can approach those groups with confidence no matter which platform you decide to focus on marketing your business.

 3. Improve Customer Engagement